algonzalez/md-to-html/README.md

 definition lists, ordered lists with alpha characters or roman numerals and even emojis.

+## How to Build

+1. Clone the repository by calling `git clone https://github.com/algonzalez/md-to-html.git`.
+2. From the cloned project's directory call `build` (or `build prompt` for an interactive mode).
+3. The resulting application will be in the *dist/any/* directory.

+You can also call `build --help` to display the available targets.

 ## Dependencies

 - [Markdig] parses the markdown and renders the HTML.